-Evaluating how much you need to spend on your trip is not always easy.
-It all depends on the length of your trip, your destination, exchange rate fluctuations, the way you want to travel and your comfort requirements.
-Quite often, whatever the budget, it’s highly likely that it will be used to the maximum, and even exceeded.
+It’s not always easy to estimate how much you’ll need to spend on your trip.
+It all depends on the length of the trip, the destination, exchange rate fluctuations, the way you want to travel and your comfort requirements.
+Often, whatever the budget, it’s highly likely that it will be used to the maximum, and even exceeded.

 Travel budget

-You adapt the calculation according to the expenses you plan to incur.
-The travel budget given is first of all the bare minimum, then according to your travel profile.
+You adapt the calculation according to the expenses you’re planning.
+The given travel budget is first of all the bare minimum, then according to your travel profile.

 There are two ways to define a travel budget:

-• Define an allocated sum of money and then determine the specifics of the trip.
-Once the overall budget for your trip has been defined, you still need to add some “slack”, i.e. a margin of at least 20% on your initial budget.
-This additional sum will serve as an emergency fund in case of unpleasant surprises.
+- Define an allotted sum of money and then determine the specifics of the trip.
+Once the overall budget for the trip has been defined, it’s a good idea to add some “slack”, i.e. a margin of at least 20% on your initial budget.
+This extra amount will serve as a contingency fund in case of unpleasant surprises.

 Anticipated expenses